-Twist hairstyles are not only stylish; they’re also practical, especially now that the seasons are changing and most of us are in the mood to switch things up.
-Braid twist hairstyles are also considered protective hairstyles, since they usually consist of weaving in hair extensions onto a person’s real, natural hair, thus shielding it from heat and styling damage for weeks at a time.
+Twist hairstyles on natural hair are not only stylish; they’re also practical, especially now that we’ve been social distancing and most of us are in the mood to switch things up.
+Braid twist hairstyles are also considered protective hairstyles since they usually consist of weaving hair extensions onto a person’s real, natural hair, thus shielding it from heat and styling damage for weeks at a time.

 These African-rooted twist hairstyles are similar in style.
 They all feature extensions styled in a rope twist, secured onto real hair at the base.
 They vary in width and type of hair extensions used, with Senegalese twists being thinner and shinier by nature, and Havana twists being a bit chunkier and more natural-textured.
-Depending on the snugness of your twists, the ends may be left untied, secured with an elastic or even dipped into hot water to seal them off.
-Keep these styles fresh in between washes with some dry shampoo (we recommend Suave Professionals Refresh & Revive Dry Shampoo)!
+Depending on the snugness of your twists, the ends may be left untied, secured with an elastic, or even dipped into hot water to seal them off.

-When you speak of flat twists, hair is split into two sections and twisted against the scalp (like cornrows, but not braided).
-New hair is incorporated every few twists so the look lies flat and is built-in (at least until your nape).
-It’s not loose and free-hanging like twisted hairstyles like the Senegalese, Havana or Marley twist.
+For flat twists, natural hair is split into two sections and twisted against the scalp.
+New hair is incorporated every few twists so the look lies flat and is built-in.
+It’s not loose and free-hanging like twisted hairstyles like the Senegalese, Havana, or Marley twist.
 This style is great for women with natural-textured hair that hasn’t been straightened or reinforced with extensions.
 We love this style with some high shine, so don’t forget to use some Bed Head by TIGI Masterpiece Shine Hairspray for hold and serious shine.

 4. Halo Twists